Selections from the “B-C-E Collection”

 A distinctive feature of the Lugdunum mint is the use of a pair of bound captives seated back-to-back as a control/mintmark.
 The use of captives imagery for such subordinate (in a decorative sense) purposes dramatizes how ordinary and pervasive captives (or their imagery) were in the late Roman Imperial lifeworld.

-Note: Victor Clark also points out the context of Crispus’ ongoing wars against the Franks and Alamanni, c.
+As with the roughly contemporary VIRTVS EXERCITVS types above, Victor Clark notes the context of Crispus’ ongoing wars against the Franks and Alamanni, c.
 318-320.
-These campaigns against Germanic tribes are probably being referenced.
+The Lugdunum mint’s exergue captives may reference contemporary campaigns against Germanic tribes.

 Constantine I AE.
 Antioch, 321-323 CE.
 Germanic captives in exergue.
 Ex Giovanni Dattari (1853/8-1923) Collection of Late Roman Bronze Coins.